ebhargro/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Shout out

-Shoutout to Bob for the tip on how he did the homepage!
+Shoutout to Bob for the tip on the homepage!